The-Strategy-Unit/elicitation_thf_2025_07/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NEECOM elicitation app
+# Productivity elicitation app (The Health Foundation)

 This repo contains the shiny app code for an elicitation on Productivity for The Health Foundation.
-The exercise was run in person at a workshop on July 2024.
+The exercise was run in person at a workshop on July 2025.
 Participants were split into three teams; research, policy and front line.

 The aggregation and analysis of the results, including presentions shown